For the safety of our community, UWPCE has restricted operations due to the coronavirus outbreak.

 A deferral is when a student postpones starting or continuing a certificate program until a later date.
 Deferral policies vary depending on how frequently a program is offered.

-If you withdraw from a program and return to it later, you do not need to repeat courses you have successfully completed, provided you return within two years of your initial certificate start date, and the curriculum of the program has not been substantially revised.
+If you withdraw from a program and return to it later, you don't need to repeat courses you've successfully completed, provided you return within two years of your initial certificate start date, and the curriculum of the program hasn't been substantially revised.

 When a student is waitlisted, they are offered a spot in the next instance of a program.
 Being waitlisted is not the same as a deferral, and it does not impact your ability to defer in the future.